Rokasl/CS408_project/report/source/12_chapter_5.md

 ```

 After "environment" lookup table is compiled and ready to go, compiler now needs to use it to
-compile expressions - "Exp".
-This is achieved in "expCompile" function, which takes in an
+compile expressions - "Exp" into computations (JavaScript objects).
+This is achieved in "expCompile"
+function, which takes in an
 "environment" lookup table, function lookup table, stack (string data structure), expression and
 outputs an JavaScript data structure encapsulated in monad "CodeGen".
 This monad is lifted from earlier
 experiment and it is used here for the same reason, to construct function definitions and track their
 indeces in "funCompile" function.
 The compilation process will differ for each type of expression,
-because each of them have to follow different rules to be compiled correctly, for
+because each of them have to follow different rules to be compiled correctly.
+For
-instance "EA" (atoms) type is straightforward, because atoms are simple and compiler only needs to compile
+instance "EA" (atoms) type compilation returns an object, which contains a stack and a computation
-the actual atom.
-It looks like this:
+object.
+Computation object ("comp") has a "tag" field equal to "value" and a "value" field equal to
+another object.
+And the "value" object is the point where the meaning of "atom" is defined,
+thus it contains "atom" tag and an "atom" field for its value.

 ```haskell
 return $ "{stack:" ++ stk ++ ", comp:{tag:\"value\"," ++